- Search The Registry

 - My Account

-On this date in 1911, Romare Bearden, Black artists, was born.
+On this date in 1911, Romare Bearden, a Black artist, was born.

 Born Fred Howard Romare Bearden in Charlotte, N.C., he was the only child of Richard Howard and Bessye Bearden.
 He grew up primarily in the Harlem district of New York City.
 His mother’s work as New York editor for the Chicago Defender newspaper and as a social activist brought Bearden into contact with the writers, artists, and musicians of the Harlem Renaissance, a high point of Black intellectual and cultural life during the 1920s.
 Bearden’s life-long interest in Black art and in jazz and blues music dates from this period.